yokto/Updater/README.md

     runUpdater (getValue signal) >>= print -- Just 42

-So this is the way of using signals manually.
+This is the way of using signals manually.
-You can also register listeners.
 However, it is much more confortable to use the Updater monad to combine the signals.
 Let's have a look at an example.